Credit scores can fluctuate, so here are some tips about keeping your score in good shape

 What’s more, if you take out any credit, the support of some extra money in an emergency fund could help you ensure you make the monthly repayments on time – or save you from getting into debt entirely if an emergency arises.
 This is important when it comes to maintaining a decent credit score and avoiding any flaws on your credit report.

 Even if you’re pretty confident that your score won’t be impacted any time soon, bolstering your financial fitness with some savings in case of any future emergencies certainly won’t hurt.
-To find out how you can begin building up an emergency savings fund, read our online guide: what’s an emergency fund and how do you build one?
+To find out how you can begin building up an emergency savings fund, read our online guide: Why do you need an emergency fund?

 The content in this article is for information only and is not advice.
 All content in this article was accurate on the date of publication shown above.